Ventilating a shed

 Getting back to Marks question

-I would say that the whirlybird type of vent would give this shed a good chance of venting the hot air out of the roof, with a bit more assistance than just relying totally on passive air flows.
+I would say that a turbine generator, or 'whirlybird', type of vent would give this shed a good chance of venting the hot air out of the roof, with a bit more assistance than just relying totally on passive air flows.
 The whirlybird vent should be to remove the hot air from the top of the roof and so would not be required to be connected by ducting to the main space below.
 The hot air in the lower space would naturally rise up the building.

 How do you intend to insulate the roof/attic?
 It would be worth looking into insulating the ceiling to the main space depending upon exactly how you intend to use the building.

-Hope these thought are of use and please let me know how you get on.
+Hope these thoughts are of use and please let me know how you get on.